 Honestly, I'm not sure why these things aren't in the freezer aisle alongside edamame, because they'd be flying off the shelves if they were.
-The fresh nuts are more crispy than crunchy with a mild creamy flavour.
-Paired with the Chinese spices in this brine, they make for a delicious snack with a crack-like addictive quality that keeps your hand going back for more.
+The fresh nuts are more crispy than crunchy with a mild creamy flavor.
+Paired with the Chinese spices in this brine, they make for a delicious snack with an addictive quality that keeps your hand going back for more.

 It all started with a bag of five spice laced brine, which I'd mixed for some pork chops I was planning to make for dinner.
 In the latest chapter of my love-hate saga with Whole Foods, the hero (that's me!) unwrapped the eco-friendly butcher paper and was confronted by the foul stench of rotting meat.
 I was irked by the fact that I had to throw out two chops I'd purchased but one day earlier, especially since this wasn't the first time this has happened (Whole Food's are you listening?).

-Back at home I used Kian’s cooing method along with my brine to boil the peanuts.
-I tasted a few last night, but they were bland and unmemorable, so I left them in the brine overnight as Kian instructs to see if they'd be better in the morning.
+Back at home I used my brine to boil the peanuts.
+I tasted a few last night, but they were bland and unmemorable, so I left them in the brine overnight to see if they'd be better in the morning.